plotdb/block/README.md

    - `version`: block version. mandatory.
    - `code`: string of html code. use to create internal dom tree if provided.
    - `root`: root of a DOM tree. use to create internal dom tree if provided.
 Overwrite code.
- - `getDom`: simply return a clone of the DOM tree for this block.
+ - `getDomNode`: simply return a clone of the DOM tree for this block.
- - `getDatadom`: get a cloned `@plotdb/datadom` representation of this block's DOM.
+ - `getDomData`: get a JSON representation tree in `@plotdb/datadom` format of this block's DOM.
+ - `getDatadom`: get the `@plotdb/datadom` object of thie block.
  - `create`: create a `block.instance` based on this object.

 and following private members: